yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 - `AIGatewayRoute` serves as a way to define the unified AI Gateway API which allows downstream clients to use a single schema API to interact with multiple `AIServiceBackend`s.
 - `AIGatewayRoute`s are defined to route to the `AIServiceBackend`s based on the HTTP header/path matching.
 The rules are matched in the `Envoy AI Gateway` external proc as the backend needs to be determined for request body transformation and upstream authentication.
-The `HTTPRoute` handles upstream routing once backend is selected using the injected ai gateway routing header.
+The `HTTPRoute` handles upstream routing once backend is selected using the AI gateway routing header.
-- `BackendTrafficPolicy` is referenced to perform other necessary jobs for upstream authentication and rate limiting.

 ```golang